Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 The triggers of stress are many, it could be relationships, family, money, health, work, internal stressors, community and world problems, or other responsibilities.
 It could be one, two or all of these, because we know the cause we can figure out what we need to do or know exactly who to get to help us.

 Midlife stress is different, it seems to come from nowhere, there is no viewable cause, no obvious cause and there is no way to avoid it.
-Middlescence is life altering, and despite knowing it happens, it catches us unprepared.
-Everything feels like it’s changing, and it feels out of our control, but you can choose how and what it changes for you, who you become as a result of the experience so you can create memories you want to remember.
+Midlife + menopause is life altering, and despite knowing it happens, it catches us unprepared.
+Everything feels like it’s changing, and it feels out of our control, but you can choose how and what it changes for you, who you become as a result of the experience so you can make the most of your next 50 years.

 Sarah says: “I know that the help that you have given me has prevented me from being overwhelmed by some of the issues and able to keep a more healthy perspective.
 I feel so much more confident about making decisions that allow me to acknowledge my own needs as well as those of others.